Protecting Against Atmospheric Corrosion with Simulation

 After studying the corrosion process and figuring out where each type of reaction is likely to occur, engineers can design busbars with better protection from atmospheric corrosion with various environmental conditions in mind.

 To examine the atmospheric corrosion process yourself, you can click the button below to try out the busbar model featured here.
-Doing so will take you to the Application Gallery, which has documentation for this example and the related MPH-file (you will need a valid software license to download this file).
+Doing so will take you to the Application Gallery, which has documentation for this example and the related MPH-file.

 - COMSOL Now